focuslab-dev/memozora-csv/language/thai/DESCRIPTION.md

 This repository contains a TSV (Tab-Separated Values) file for efficiently learning the 3,000 most frequently used Thai words.
 The dataset is designed to be imported into [Memozora](https://memozora.com), a flashcard application for effective learning and memorization.

+To learn how to import the data into Memozora, please check out [README.md](/README.md).

 ## Features

 - Words are ordered from easiest to most difficult.
 - Each entry includes a pair of Thai example sentences with English translations.
 - Each example sentence introduces a new word, ensuring gradual vocabulary building.
-- This set of quizzes adopts science-backed techniques such as comprehensible input* and chunking*.
+- This set of quizzes adopts science-backed techniques such as *chunking and *comprehensible input.

+\*Chunking: Learn phrases and collocations rather than isolated words to improve natural language use and memory retention.

 \*Comprehensible input: Expose yourself to language content that's slightly above your current level, as proposed by linguist Stephen Krashen.
 This challenges you without overwhelming you.

-\*Chunking: Learn phrases and collocations rather than isolated words to improve natural language use and memory retention.

 ## File Format